crwgregory/OCVBot/docs/scenarios/smelting-al-kharid/README.md

 - iron

 Requirments
+- Invintory tab MUST be open.
+- Invintory MUST be empty.
-- For Bronze Smelting: You MUST have 'X' selected for the 'amount' tab in the bank screen.
-The amount MUST be set to 14.
+- For Bronze Smelting: The amount of 'X' in the banking screen MUST be set to 14.
 - Ores MUST be visable when opening the bank (no scrolling to see ores).